Members of the military, their families, and US citizens living overseas can request a ballot to vote from anywhere in the world.

 Harris is the former attorney general of California.
 She served in the position from 2011 to 2017.
 She also served as San Francisco's district attorney from 2004 to 2011.

-Al Gross is running for election to the U.S. Senate to represent Alaska.
-He is on the ballot in the general election on November 3, 2020.
-He advanced from the Alaska Democratic and Independence parties primary on August 18, 2020.
+Al Gross ran for election to the U.S. Senate to represent Alaska.
+He lost in the general election on November 3, 2020.

-Sullivan (Republican Party) is running for re-election to the U.S. Senate to represent Alaska.
-He is on the ballot in the general election on November 3, 2020.
-He advanced from the Republican primary on August 18, 2020.
+Sullivan (Republican Party) ran for re-election to the U.S. Senate to represent Alaska.
+He won in the general election on November 3, 2020.

 Sullivan defeated Mead Treadwell, Joe Miller, and John Jaramillo in the Republican primary on August 19, 2014.
 Sullivan then beat incumbent Mark Begich (D) and several third-party candidates on November 4, 2014.